avkhadiev/bbtoDijet/README.md

 2. HLT_DoubleJetsC100_DoubleBTagCSV_p026_DoublePFJetsC160_v2

 They can be found on [ConfDB](https://cmsweb.cern.ch/confdb/ "HLT Configurations Explorer") at /dev/CMSSW_8_0_0/GRun/V123.
-The first trigger has lower pT working point (at least two jets should have pT of 100 GeV), and higher CSV working point (at least two jets should have an online CSV discriminant of .86: 100 - 14 = 86, hence p014 in the name).
-The second trigger has a higher pT of 160 GeV and a lower CSV working point of .78 (typo in the name: should be p022, not p026).
+The first trigger has lower pT working point (at least two jets should have pT of 100 GeV), and higher CSV working point.
+The second trigger has a higher pT of 160 GeV and a lower CSV working point of .78.

 For both triggers, we modify the following three parameters: pT, abs(eta), and CSV working point, all mainly in the relaxation direction.
 This is augmented by efficiency studies.
 We produce turn-on curves as functions of the three parameters, scanning around currently chosen values.
 We intend to lower the mass threshold (sum of masses of the two leading jets) below 750 GeV.